Bobby Bowden, led Florida State football dynasty, dies at 91

 Florida State had an unmatched run of 14 consecutive seasons (1987-2000) finishing ranked in the top five of The Associated Press college football poll under Bowden.

-”Florida State University has lost a legend in the passing of Bobby Bowden,” university President John Thrasher said in a statement. ”Coach Bowden built a football dynasty and raised the national profile of Florida State University, and he did it with class and a sense of humor.”
+Assistant head coach and defensive line coach Odell Haggins, who played and coached under Bowden, praised his friend for being a hard-nosed competitor, but also a compassionate coach.

+”He never talked about winning the game.
+He always talked about saving lives.
+And that’s the thing I hope everybody sees (with) him,” Haggins said. ”You know, they talk about how many football games he won.
+You talk about the national championships he won.
+But look at how many lives he won.
+Look at how many lives he saved.”

 Bowden retired following the 2009 season with a Gator Bowl win over West Virginia in Florida State’s 28th straight postseason appearance, a victory that gave him his 33rd consecutive winning season.
-A month after he resigned, the NCAA stripped Florida State of victories in 10 sports because of an academic cheating scandal in 2006 and ’07.
+A month after he resigned, the NCAA stripped Florida State of victories in 10 sports because of an academic cheating scandal in 2006 and ’07 involving 61 athletes.

 Still, only Penn State’s Joe Paterno is credited with winning more games (409) as a major college football coach.
 Bowden’s win total ranks fourth across all divisions in college football history.